 For example, through Guidant, business owners can receive a refund for all the soft costs of setting up a ROBS.
 Business owners that use Guidant but drop out of a ROBS 401(k) plan after their initial paperwork, often receive refunds as high as 80%.
 This isn’t a policy with every ROBS providers and ROBS users should take the time to ask about refund policies in case they cancel.

 5. Establish a C-corp & File IRS Paperwork

-To do a ROBS, your business has to be set up as a C-corp, because the rollover involves a sale of stock to a retirement account.
-Your provider will typically submit the required filings with your state To set your business up as a C-corp if it is not already structured as a C-corp.
-They will also file all required paperwork with the IRS.
+To do a ROBS, business owners must set up the company as a C-corp because the rollover involves a sale of stock to a retirement account.
+A provider will submit the required filings with the state to set up a C-corp or alter the structure as needed.
+It will also file all the required paperwork with the IRS.

 - Do I face an increased audit risk if I do a ROBS?

 - What happens if the IRS audits my business?